datawire/deployd/README.md

 ### Deploying Locally

-Deployd can be run locally for testing and experimentation! (rough outline, need more detail)
+Deployd can be run locally for testing and experimentation!

 #### Start Minikube